 7. On-ear Headphones

 On-ear headphones are similar to over-ear ones, with the difference the earpads are comparatively smaller.
 Thus, you can easily wear them while on the go.
 Also, since the earpads of on-ear headphones are the perfect fit for your ears, you don’t have to worry about them slipping and falling out.
 This way, you get stability and can use them while performing physical activities.
 On the other hand, you can expect to experience breathability issues with this type, leading to sweating if used for a prolonged duration.

 Therefore, the sound goes directly to your ear with little to no leakage.
 This improves your listening experience and allows you to focus more on the music you are listening to.
 But again, you will have to be careful when using these headphones.
 Since it goes directly to your ear canal, avoid turning up to high volume.
 Otherwise, loud sounds can rupture your eardrum.

-Bone Conduction Headphones
+9. Bone Conduction Headphones